Azure/AML-Kubernetes/docs/instance-type.md

 ```
 - This default instance type will not appear as an InstanceType custom resource in the cluster,
 but it will appear in all clients (UI, CLI, SDK).

+Note: The default instance type purposefully uses little resources.
+To ensure all ML workloads
+run with appropriate resources, it is highly recommended to create custom instance types.

 ## Select instance type to submit training job
 To select an instance type for a training job using CLI (V2), specify its name as part of the